 When giving your speech, make sure you’re addressing the family.
 Speak to the front row.
 These are the ones who were closest to the deceased, and they’re the ones who listen the most attentively.

 When addressing someone directly, such as a close friend or family member, look at them.
 This makes your speech much more personal.

 While it might seem insignificant, how you express your sympathy to those you love really matters.
 Those words and gestures might mean everything to them in their time of need.
 Yet, finding the right words to say isn’t always easy.
 Funerals are often uncomfortable or even awkward because of this.

 These events don’t have to be this way.
 But, you’ll never be in the dark about what to say if you use these tips and tricks above.

 Have you given much thought to your own end-of-life planning?
+There are tons of options, from having a virtual funeral service to turning ashes into a cremation diamond.
 Thinking about how you’d like to be remembered might inspire you to offer kind and generous condolences to your loved ones when they need it.